Paul McCartney: A Golden Legacy

 GRAMMY Hall Of Fame

 Having come off Rubber Soul, the Beatles once again were in the process of refining their studio craft and redefining their music.
-Released in 1966, Revolver emerged as an experimental set of songs that was influenced by the band's increasing use of drugs.
-Lennon, in particular, was reading psychedelic books such as Timothy Leary's The Psychedelic Experience.
+Released in 1966, Revolver emerged as an experimental set of songs influenced by the band's increasing use of drugs.
+Lennon, in particular, was reading books such as Timothy Leary's The Psychedelic Experience.
 McCartney's sterling contributions include not only "Eleanor Rigby," but the R&B-tinged "Got To Get You Into My Life" and the soothing "Here, There And Everywhere."
 McCartney has cited the Beach Boys' Pet Sounds, the album masterminded by 2005 MusiCares Person of the Year Brian Wilson, as an inspiration during this period.
-Revolver is closed out by the droning "Tomorrow Never Knows," which features a Lennon vocal designed to sound like the Dalai Lama chanting, a sitar and a backward guitar solo.
+Revolver is closed out by the droning "Tomorrow Never Knows," which features a Lennon vocal designed to sound like the Dalai Lama chanting, a sitar and a backward guitar solo.<o:p>

 "Strawberry Fields Forever"